 Our Global Capital Markets Group has a reputation for acting on the most high profile property transactions around the world.
-We act for institutional, private equity, family offices, sovereign wealth and real estate property that suits their needs best - be it commercial or residential.
+We act for institutional, private equity, family offices, sovereign wealth and real estate companies in the cross-border acquisition and disposal of property globally.